rosros2000/tpnumbersystem/README.md

 # tpnumbersystem
 Proposal of a number system for toki pona

-The epub file contains the html and css source codes and the _linja sike_ font
+The font used to generate the pdf file from the LaTeX source is _linja sike_

 Version: 0.13alpha